edzelle/FootballWeatherDataConsolidator/ReadMe.md

 3. Stadium GMT Offset (eg. -5)

 The endpoint will fetch the forcasted weather and compute the three hour average for the duration of the game.
-The Open Metro API only publishes forecast data for 16 days in the future from the current date.
+The Open Meteo API only publishes forecast data for 16 days in the future from the current date.
-To test the validity of the endpoint, please test with dates that are in the Open Metro forecast range.
+To test the validity of the endpoint, please test with dates that are in the Open Meteo forecast range.

 **SQL Scripts:**

 I looked to investigate the following hypothesis using the data accumulated with this application:

-**Home teams will tend to outperform opponents when adverse weather impacts outdoor games and opponents need to travel far on the north/south axis.**
+**In outdoor games, home teams outperform their baseline win percentage when facing a team that has traveled far on the north/sourh axis and playing in adverse weather.**

 I am using the location of each team's home stadium as the basis for calculating distance traveled.

-The first metrics to calculate here are the average, and standard deviation of the difference lattitude between home stadiums.
+The first metrics to calculate here are the average, and standard deviation of the difference latitude between home stadiums.

-The following query produces a dataset of all games, with home and away teams, followed by the difference in the absolute value in the lattitudes between home stadiums.
+The following query produces a dataset of all games, with home and away teams, followed by the difference in the absolute value in the latitudes between home stadiums.
  ```
  select home.*,
 		away.*,
-		abs(home.HomeLat - away.awayLat) 'latt difference'
+		abs(home.HomeLat - away.awayLat) 'lat difference'
 from (select g.id,
 		t.Name 'Home Team Name',
-		s.Lattitude HomeLat
+		s.Latitude HomeLat
 	from games g,
 		teams t,
 		TeamPlaysInStadium tps,